November 27, 2018

 He is the author of two books: “The Economics of Workers’ Comp: Innovative Strategies to Control Workers’ Comp Cost by Implementing Successful Modified/Light Duty” and “Return to Work Programs and Staying Focused by Reviewing and Controlling Your Workers’ Compensation Claims.”

-Mr. Kenitz graduated from La Roche College with a bachelor’s degree in sociology and a minor in business.
+Mr. Kenitz graduated from La Roche University with a bachelor’s degree in sociology and a minor in business.
 He is a keynote speaker at Workers’ Compensation seminars sponsored by various industry groups and law firms.

 Mr. Tillotson is vice chairman of Hefren-Tillotson Inc., one of Pennsylvania’s oldest and largest investment firms and one of the largest financial planning firms in the country.
 As a third-generation owner, he has overseen sales and marketing since 1986.

 In 2010 and 2011, Mr. Tillotson was selected as a FIVE STAR Wealth Manager, a designation only awarded to wealth managers who satisfy key client criteria and who score the highest in client satisfaction.

 He attended Allegheny College and graduated from the Securities Industry Institute at the University of Pennsylvania’s Wharton School of Business.
 Mr. Tillotson serves on the Financial Industry Regulatory Authority (FINRA) District Committee and on the boards of Masterplan Incorporated, Butler Country Club, The Pittsburgh Symphony Orchestra and The Woodlands.

 He and his wife Jill, a La Roche graduate, reside in Warrendale, Pennsylvania, with four of their seven children still at home.